learnitmyway/micro-frontend-react/README.md

 The goal is to be able to render this app in another SPA at build time.

-See [runtime](https://github.com/learnitmyway/micro-frontend-react/tree/runtime) for a runtime alternative.
+See [runtime](https://github.com/learnitmyway/micro-frontend-react/tree/runtime) for a runtime alternative (?).

 ## Misc